 The first surgical procedure is done to help the right ventricle to pump blood to the body.
-There are three approaches (Hybrid, Norwood with a BT shunt, or Sano with RV to PA conduit) based on your child’s anatomy, size and other circumstances.
+There are three approaches (Hybrid, Norwood with a BTT shunt, or Sano with RV to PA conduit) based on your child’s anatomy, size and other circumstances.
 Your care team will discuss these options with you.

 If your baby does not already have an existing hole between the upper chambers of the heart, called an atrial septal defect or ASD, an additional procedure is required to open the flow between the upper chambers.